ale-polimi/ChromeOS-for-meetings-recovery-docs/docs/en/chromeosV90orLower.md

 Select `Yes`.

 The Chromebox will then set up for use in Meetings mode.
+Ignore the discovery of USB devices (mouse) and continue with the keyboard.
 Log in as a Google Workspace admin and complete the setup.

+Once you're on the main screen of Meet mode you can connect a mouse for easier navigation.